hyper63/connect/README.md

 ## Features

-* url
+* url (service : string, ...paths : string) : string

-This method takes a hyper service port as an argument and returns a full url to access the service for an app.
+This method takes a hyper service port as an argument and optional path argurments and returns a full url to access the service for an app.

 Currently, hyper supports the following service ports: